MicrosoftDocs/powerapps-docs/powerapps-docs/teams/how-templates-built.md

 # How to build apps for Microsoft Teams

-The [sample apps](use-sample-apps-from-teams-store.md) for Microsoft Teams are designed, and built with the following goals:
+The [sample app templates](use-sample-apps-from-teams-store.md) for Microsoft Teams are designed, and built with the following goals:

 - Provide fully functional apps for Teams that have relevance across multiple industries.
 - Provide examples of deeper integration of line-of-business data from Power Apps into collaborative elements of Teams to drive better more productive workloads.